 Master of Environmental Studies (MES)| The Evergreen State College | Expected June 2025

-- Trained with interdisciplinary research techniques in tree physiology, forest ecology, simulation modeling, and coupled socioecological systems.
+Trained in interdisciplinary research techniques in tree physiology, forest ecology, simulation modeling, and coupled socioecological systems.

-- Advanced computational ecology skills using various software including GIS (ESRI Suite, GoogleEE), data visualization, manipulation, and statistical analysis (R, JMP), and several open-source tools developed by the USFS (iTree, FVS, LANDIS).
+Advanced computational ecology skills using various software including GIS (ESRI Suite, GoogleEE), data visualization, management, and statistical analysis (R, JMP), and several open-source tools developed by the USFS (iTree, FVS, LANDIS).

-- Presented graduate research on size-related differences in tree sap flux density at the Ecological Society of America conference in Long Beach, CA.
+Presented research on size-related differences in tree sap flux density at the Ecological Society of America conference in Long Beach, CA.

 Bachelor of Science Degree | The Evergreen State College | Computational Ecology | June 2023